-(a) Includes parent company and consolidation adjustments.

-(b) Represents the consolidated results of operations of Con Edison and its businesses.

-(c) For the year ended December 31, 2021, Con Edison Transmission recorded a \$5 million loss related to a goodwill impairment on its investment in Honeoye.
-See Note K to the financial statements in Item 8.

-(d) For the year ended December 31, 2021, Con Edison Transmission recorded pre-tax impairment losses of \$212 million (\$147 million, after-tax) on its investment in Stagecoach and during 2021 completed the sale of its interest in Stagecoach.
-For the year ended December 31, 2021, Con Edison Transmission recorded a pre-tax impairment loss of \$231 million (\$162 million, after-tax), to reduce the carrying value of its investment in MVP from \$342 million to \$111 million.
-See "Investments - 2020 and 2021 Partial Impairments of Investment in Mountain Valley Pipeline, LLC (MVP)" in Note A to the financial statements in Item 8.
-For the year ended December 31, 2020, Con Edison Transmission recorded a pre-tax impairment loss of \$320 million (\$223 million, after-tax), to reduce the carrying value of its investment in MVP from \$662 million to \$342 million.
-See "Investments - 2020 and 2021 Partial Impairments of Investment in Mountain Valley Pipeline, LLC (MVP)" in Note A to the financial statements in Item 8.
+(a) Includes parent company and consolidation adjustments. (b) Represents the consolidated results of operations of Con Edison and its businesses. (c) For the year ended December 31, 2021, Con Edison Transmission recorded a \$5 million loss related to a goodwill impairment on its investment in Stagecoach and during 2021 statements in Item 8. (d) For the year ended December 31, 2021, Con Edison Transmission recorded pre-tax impairment loss of \$231 million, after-tax), to completed the sale of its interest in Stagecoach.
+For the year ended December 31, 2021, Con Edison Transmission recorded a pre-tax impairment loss of \$231 million, after-tax), to reduce the carrying value of its investment in MVP from \$342 million to \$312 million.
+See "Investments or pre-tax impairment loss of \$320 million (\$223 million, after-tax), to reduce the carrying value of its investment in MVP from \$662 million to \$342 million.
+See "Investments - 2020 and 2021 Partial Impairments of Investment in MVP from \$662 million to \$342 million.
+See "Investments - 2020 and 2021 Partial Impairments of Investment in MVP from \$662 million to \$342 million. in Note A to the financial statements in Item 8.

-(e) The Clean Energy Businesses were classified as held for sale as of December 31, 2022.
+e) The Clean Energy Businesses were classified as held for sale as of December 31, 2022.
 See "Assets and Liabilities Held for Sale" in Note A and Note X to the financial statements in Item 8.